-The Kraven Pro V2 is a great headset from Razer.
+The Kraken Pro V2 is a great headset from Razer.
 It is probably one of the best gaming headsets in the market right now.
 The headset has been built to provide gamers with good sound, good comfort and at a reasonable price point.
 And their plan kind of worked out, Razer came pretty close to delivering their claims.
 Design wise the headset is pretty good.

 As far as the sound is concerned, the overall impression of the audio is pretty good.
-The audio is definitely punching for the price.
+The audio is punching for the price.
 The Kraken has 50mm drivers.
 The design of the ear cup compliments this technology well at creating and delivering the lows.
 The mids and highs carry a certain level of clarity but start to muddy throughout the higher volumes.

 Pros and Cons